artsy/README/practices/playbook.md

 See the Platform Practice's
 [Discussion Topic Playbook](https://www.notion.so/artsy/Discussion-Topic-Playbook-4a11a9c2313c409782b3f33eda9bb4ee)

+## Running The Practice Meeting

+The facilitator of the practice meeting should go over the agenda.
+Afterwards,whoever is championing the topic at hand should drive the discussion.

+Stop often to give space for questions.
+It is important that members are given the opportunity to give input.

+And remember, facilitating the meeting takes energy, but the energy that you put into it is the energy that you'll get back.
+Be excited about the things you're talking about and people will get excited for you!

 ## Signal Boost The Topics

 Announce at Monday's engineering standup what the practice will be discussing that week.
 If there is no topic,